 When you’re just starting out, it’s considered best to buy Bluehost’s Basic plan, which is also their most popular plan.

-However, when hosting an ecommerce store, I recommend buying Bluehost’s Pro plan that includes options to accept WooCommerce payments, add products, and use pricing templates.
+However, when hosting an ecommerce store, I recommend buying Bluehost’s Pro plan which includes options to accept WooCommerce payments, add products, and use pricing templates.

 Also, check out: 7 Bluehost Alternatives for Your Business Website